aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 ### Estimated monthly cost breakdown - Spoke Account Onboarding

 The following table provides a sample cost breakdown for deploying this guidance in 1,000 different spoke accounts which are likely to provide a VPC Lattice service in the future.
-The costs are estimated in the Ireland `eu-west-1` region for one month.

 | **AWS service**  | Dimensions | Cost, month \[USD\] |
 |-----------|------------|------------|